The Ford Transit Connect Camper is a sporty mini van for singles and couples looking for a daily driver and a small camper all in one compact vehicle.

 So building a frame for the bed to have some storage room underneath is a logical next step.
 You can use either wood or aluminum to build the frame.
 Remember, the lighter, the better.

 Use large tool boxes or something similar to keep your gear organized in the storage compartment.
-Or build a chest with drawers to pull out all the way in the back when the rear doors are open.
+Or build a camping box with drawers that to pull out all the way in the back when the rear doors are open.

 If you need some more comfort, build a bed/sofa unit on one side of the van and have a nice small kitchen with some cabinets on the other side.
 The cabinets can contain a camper refrigerator and a stove if you wish so.